Internal notification system

 According to Section 5 of the Act, a person who must not be subjected to retaliatory measures has the right to adequate compensation if the retaliatory measure has caused him non-pecuniary damage.

-• filed through INS TGM WRI,
+- reported through INS TGM WRI,

-• filed with the Ministry of Justice, or
+- reported to the Ministry of Justice, or

-• published, if the conditions according to § 7 paragraph 1 letter c) of the Act.
+- published, if the conditions according to § 7 paragraph 1 letter c) of the Act.

 Protection against retaliatory measures according to the law also belongs to the person who submitted the notification to the competent public authority according to another legal regulation or a directly applicable regulation of the European Union.